A softer place to land with food and your body.

 — Elyssa, Nutrition Client“Alison has been with me every step of my healing journey.
 She has helped me regain control over my life when it comes to body and eating and I could not recommend her work enough.”

 In Good Company Nutrition is a private-pay practice.
-You may be eligible for out-of-network reimbursement through a superbill, depending on your insurance plan.
+Depending on your insurance plan, you may be eligible for out-of-network reimbursement through a superbill.

 Frequently Asked Questions